-I just completed a series, “Simplify Your Life”, on how to simplify your life by seeking first the kingdom of God.
+I published a series, “Simplify Your Life”, on how to simplify your life by seeking first the kingdom of God.
 I felt led by the Holy Spirit to do this follow up because too many of us are overwhelmed with the busyness of our lives.
 That includes doing “kingdom work”.
 Here’s a quote I’ve used in a number of my posts from the book “Overwhelmed: Winning the War Against Worry” by Pastor Perry Nobel; “We are always in a hurry working for God.
 When somebody criticizes us or pulls our coat tail about our pace we get angry and say, “The devil never takes a day off”.
 I’m not sure the devil is supposed to be your example.”

 Sometimes We Think That Our Being Busy Somehow Pleases God

 We think that when our calendars are full with lots of stuff--deadlines to meet, commitments to keep, and responsibilities-- we are indispensable and others should be impressed.
 We are proud to say, “I’m super busy”, when our friends ask “How are you doing?"
 On the other hand we may be looking for the sympathy we think we deserve because of all the chaos we’ve created.

 Read my opening scripture again.

 Psalm 39:6 (NLT) We are merely moving shadows, and all our busy rushing ends in nothing.
 We heap up wealth, not knowing who will spend it.

 All of this busyness is just moving shadows and ends in nothing.
 Look what Solomon, the world’s wisest man said;